MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/quick-start.md

 # Quickstart: Create your first Bing Custom Search instance

-To use Bing Custom Search, you need to create a custom search instance that defines your view or slice of the web.
+To use Bing Custom Search, create a custom search instance that defines your view or slice of the web.
 The instance contains the public domains, websites, and webpages that you want to search, along with any ranking adjustments you may want.

 <!--